-616.Subpart L is similar in thrust to 615.Subpart L. Provisions which differ include the statutory prohibition against the siting of a new de-icing agent storage or handling facility that is also either a new potential primary source or a new potential secondary source (see discussion of Section 616.402, above).
+616. Subpart L is similar in thrust to 615.
+Subpart L. Provisions which differ include the statutory prohibition against the siting of a new de-icing agent storage or handling facility that is also either a new potential primary source or a new potential secondary source.

 At 1st First Notice the Board, in accord with the Agency's recommendation, proposed an added prohibition against the siting of any new outdoor storage or handling facility within a regulated recharge area.
-The Agency now recommends that this provision be deleted, noting that a "new de-icing agent storage facility designed and operated in accordance with standards set forth in Part 616 does not appear to present such significant risk to groundwater that it ought to be prohibited from locating within a regulated recharge area" (PC #23 at $\P48$ ).
-Today's proposal accepts the Agency's revised recommendation.
+The Agency later recommended that this provision be deleted, noting that a "new de-icing agent storage facility designed and operated in accordance with standards set forth in Part 616 does not appear to present such significant risk to groundwater that it ought to be prohibited from locating within a regulated recharge area" (PC #23 at ¶48).
+At 2nd First Notice the Board adopted the Agency's revised recommendation.
 It should be noted that de-icing agent storage units could still be disallowed in any given regulated recharge area if such prohibition is provided for in the regulatory action that defines the regulated recharge area.